 Before belonging to a church, I was fearful of being judged by their members.
 What would they think, and how would they treat me if they knew my story?
 If they knew my sins.
 Would they still smile as I walked in on Sunday and welcome me?
 Would they always pray over me and for me when I needed it?
 Would I be accepted?

 Serving at church and serving GOD has changed that for me.
-Doing life with the people of our church has changed that for me.
+Doing life with the people of our church has changed that.
 There have been Sundays when someone my flesh struggled with loving and even liking walked in.
 Sundays where my flesh struggled with being in service if I am honest; but GOD.
 GOD is faithful and has never allowed me to walk out feeling the way I walked in.
 He has never allowed my heart to become hardened to the point of letting my flesh overrule my GOD and his purpose with how he uses me.

 The Holy Spirit in today’s service was intense and powerful.
 Our worship leader moved to tears with all the members stepping out in faith during worship and moving toward the altar, and all the prayer partners joining them to pray over them and with them.
 It was incredible —all of us doing life together.
 My heart breathed the moment in deeply, and GOD spoke the words, “SERVING A LIFE SENTENCE,” to me.
 That is what we are doing, and that is what we are afforded by doing it.
 LIFE.